ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ## Starting a workflow

-Now that we have defined our workflow, we can now start from somewhere within our application by calling its static `start` method.
+Now that we have defined our workflow, we can start it from somewhere within our application by calling its static `start` method.

 ```php
 use App\Workflows\PublishPodcastWorkflow;